SameForYouWasTakenWasTaken/Flappy-Bird/README.md

 # 🛠️ How to build it:

 ### ❗IMPORTANT
-Before we dive into the building proccess, please do note that as of `21/07/2025` you can **ONLY** build this project on **WINDOWS**.
+Before we dive into the building process, please do note that as of `21/07/2025` you can **ONLY** build this project on **WINDOWS**.
 Linux and Mac compatability will be one of the last things I will do.

 ## ✅ Prerequisites
 - You need a [PC](https://en.wikipedia.org/wiki/Personal_computer).